 For example, if a company owes interest on its long-term loans or mortgages, the TIE can measure how easily the company can come up with the money to pay the interest on that debt.

-As a result, larger ratios are considered more favorable than smaller ratios.
-For instance, if the number or ratio is 4, the company has enough income to pay its interest expense 4 times over.
+The times interest earned ratio is stated in numbers as opposed to a percentage, with the number indicating how many times a company could pay the interest with its before-tax income.
+As a result, larger ratios are considered more favorable than smaller ones.
+For instance, if the ratio is 4, the company has enough income to pay its interest expense 4 times over.
 Said differently, the company's income is four times higher than its yearly interest expense.

+The higher the number, the better the firm can pay its interest expense or debt service.
 If the TIE is less than 1.0, then the firm cannot meet its total interest expense on its debt.
-However, a high ratio can also indicate that a company has an undesirable lack of debt or is paying down too much debt with earnings that could be used for other projects.
+However, a high ratio can also indicate that a company has an undesirable or insufficient amount of debt or is paying down too much debt with earnings that could be used for other projects.

 $50,000 / $5,000 = 10 Times

-Thus, Joe's Excellent Computer Repair has a times interest earned ratio of 10, which means that the company's income is 10 times greater than its annual interest expense and the company can afford the interest expense on this new loan.
+Thus, Joe's Excellent Computer Repair has a times interest earned ratio of 10, which means that the company's income is 10 times greater than its annual interest expense, and the company can afford the interest expense on this new loan.
 In this respect, Joe's Excellent Computer Repair doesn't present excessive risk, and the bank will likely accept the loan application.